UrbanCCD-UChicago/plenario/README.md

 If you aren't already running [PostgreSQL](http://www.postgresql.org/), we recommend installing version 9.3 or later.

-Make sure your the host of your database has the [PostGIS](http://postgis.net/) extension and the [plv8](http://pgxn.org/dist/plv8/) extension installed.
+Make sure the host of your database has the [PostGIS](http://postgis.net/) extension and the [plv8](http://pgxn.org/dist/plv8/) extension installed.

 The following command creates a postgres database, imports the